FabianoEger/tago-documentation/dashboard.rst

 Gauge
 *****

-Gauge shows a collections of metric widgets.
-You can choose between five types of Gauge that will show you different values, or in different ways.
+Gauge contains a collections of metric widgets.
+You can choose among five types of Gauges that will present the last of value of a variable in different formats.

 Angular
 =======
-Enter a variable to show it in a angular meter.
+Enter a variable to show it in a angular gauge meter.

 Options
-	**Minimum (main axis)**: Is the minimum value that the variable can reach.
+	**Minimum (main axis)**: Is the minimum value that the variable in the scale.
-	**Maximum (main axis)**: Is the maximum value that the variable can reach.
+	**Maximum (main axis)**: Is the maximum value that the variable in the scale.

 Advanced Options